-1.2.1 Technical Business Analyst
+Technical Business Analyst

-Technical Business Analysts know their business, data, and processes; they are power users who generate business intelligence for others.
+Technical Business Analysts know their business, data, and processes.
+They are power users who generate business intelligence for others.

-If you're a Technical Business Analyst, refer to the following sections of this document:
+If you are a Technical Business Analyst, refer to the following sections of this document:

 - On-Line Analytical Processing

 - Analyzing Data in a View

 - Securing Data in Jaspersoft OLAP

 - Understanding the Design Concepts